ryan-gr/MHP_2018_CI03_7/README.md

 #### Manual Mode
 In Manual mode, 3 switches are programmed to output data into the full adder as A,B, Cin respectively.
-The inputs can be seen by the led that are above the switches. \
+The inputs can be seen by the led that are above the switches. <br/>
-*Insert image of the dip switch with the led*
 Dip switch 0 controls A <br/>
 Dip switch 1 controls B <br/>
 Dip switch 2 controls Cin <br/>